hsherl/hsherl.github.io/content/teaching/supervisions/_index.md

 - the faculty's [essay writing guide](https://www.phil.cam.ac.uk/curr-students/writing-skils/phil-essay-guide), and
 - the faculty's reading lists for part [IA](https://www.phil.cam.ac.uk/curr-students/IA/IA-reading-lists), [IB](https://www.phil.cam.ac.uk/curr-students/IB/IB-reading-lists), and [II](https://www.phil.cam.ac.uk/curr-students/II/II-reading-lists).

 There are many ways to approach essays.
-Here is one step-by-step guide.
-Students should modify it to their liking.
+Here is one step-by-step guide which can be useful for students who find it difficult to recall what they have read while writing.
+Students should modify this guide to fit their own ways of working.

+1. Read the required papers in advance (only read what you must).
+    1. Practice identifying the key arguments and counterarguments.
+    2. Use questions from past exam papers to scaffold (1).
+These tell you what the course wants you to focus on.
-1. Go to the lecture.
+2. Go to the lecture.
+    1. Use the lecture as a map and compass that guides you, not as another text to cite and quote.
+    2. Spend more time listening than note-taking.
+3. Choose a question.
-2. Skim an overview of the topic on the Stanford Encyclopedia of Philosophy or the Internet Encyclopedia of Philosophy.
+4. Skim an overview of the topic on the Stanford Encyclopedia of Philosophy or the Internet Encyclopedia of Philosophy.
-3. Carefully read what *seems* like the most fruitful article based on (1) and (2).
+5. **Reading-writing**.
+Make a new document.
+Carefully read what *seems* like the most fruitful article for answering your question (3) based on what you have learned in (1), (2), and (4).
-    1. Read the introduction and conclusion then the rest of the essay.
+    1. First, read the introduction and conclusion; then, read the rest of the essay.
+Write down a concise summary of the aims of the article.
-    2. Take notes and save quotes (along with page numbers).
-    3. Write quick paraphrases of these quotes for later use and to build memory.
-    4. Note important references.
-4. Repeat (3) until enough articles have been covered.
+    2. While reading, start writing your own answer to the question,  following the structure of the paper you are reading.
+    3. While reading, quote key passages (along with page numbers) and write your own corresponding paraphrases (i.e. explain what the quotes mean).
+    5. Repeat (5.1-5.3) with another article.
+Use the same document in the second round.
+At the end, you will have a draft with a bad structure, but with all the quotes, references, and paraphrases you need.
+In addition, you will have written down the majority of your own thoughts.
+As a result, you will remember the reading better and have done more work before beginning the next stage.
-5. Outline the general structure of the essay.
-6. Fill in outline elements with quotes and paraphrases from (3) and (4).
+6. **Outlining**.
+Make a new document, in which you outline the general structure of the essay.
+Fill in outline elements with your notes, quotes, and paraphrases from (5).
-7. Write the full essay based on this detailed outline.
+8. **Write-up**.
+Make a final document.
+On the basis of your outline document, write up the full essay.

 For extended essays it is expected that key passages and key articles have been read many times with careful attention to details.